lragudo/rin-ragudo/content/pages/portfolio/aaf-create-2020.md

 date: '2021-10-13'
 thumb_image_alt: lorem-ipsum
 sections:
-  - image_alt: Parade of Paws
+  - image_alt: Parade of Paws and illustration of a cat and a dolg walking
     width: regular
     type: image_section
     image: /images/thumbnails.jpg